 Anthropologist and Pharmacologist, Senior Researcher, CNRS

 Laurent Pordié is a specialist in the social study of science and medicine.
 He was the Director of the Department of Social Sciences at the French Institute of Pondicherry and a Research Leader at the University of Heidelberg.
 He also held visiting positions at the universities of Chicago, San Francisco/Berkeley and New Delhi (JNU).
-He is now a permanent Senior Researcher with the National Center for Scientific Research (CNRS) at the CERMES3 (CNRS/EHESS/Inserm) in Paris and a member of the Center for South Asian Studies (EHESS, Paris).
+He is now a permanent Senior Researcher with the National Center for Scientific Research (CNRS) at the CERMES3 (CNRS/EHESS/Inserm).
 Laurent teaches at the Ecole des Hautes Etudes en Sciences Sociales in Paris.

-Laurent’s first engagement with research began by a doctorate in pharmaceutical sciences, followed by studies in ethnopharmacology.
+Laurent’s first engagement with research began by a doctorate in pharmaceutical sciences, followed by studies in ethnopharmacology in Cambodia.
 He then undertook a curriculum in anthropology to broaden the scope of his work and completed a PhD dissertation on the social dynamics of medicine in the Himalayas.

 Located in India and Cambodia, his work examines the globalization of Asian medicines and the correlated emergence of a new generation of practitioners.
 Laurent became particularly interested in the dynamics of global asymmetries as transformative agents in healthcare, on the one hand, in the case of transnational health, and on the other, in the shifting sites of therapeutic innovation as shown by contemporary Ayurvedic pharmacy and the wellness industry.